ApeWorX/ape/docs/userguides/contracts.md

 ### Practical Example

-This is a sample example of how you can perform multicall in a real world scenario.
+This is an example of how you can perform multicall in a real world scenario.
 This piece of code will perfrom multicall on a `Uniswap V2` pool contract.

 ```py